LyraSilverr/LyraSilverr/README.md

 🌙**Away and or sleeping:** probably Afk doing something for a moment, will be back soon!

-⛔**Busy:** Rarely use this, but if I am using this, I might not respond immediately since I am not in pt/in a different app or something.
+⛔**Busy:** sometimes use this, I might not respond immediately since I am not in pt/in a different app or something.

 🗨️**Looking for chat:** Never use this.